ITECS-IN/Ops-Log-App/LANDING_PAGE_SUMMARY.md

-# Shift Log - Marketing Landing Page Implementation
+# Ops-log - Marketing Landing Page Implementation

 ## Overview

-A modern, SEO-optimized marketing landing page with Server-Side Rendering (SSR) has been successfully created for the Shift Log application.
+A modern, SEO-optimized marketing landing page with Server-Side Rendering (SSR) has been successfully created for the Ops-log application.
 All content is sourced from the comprehensive documentation in the `/docs` folder.

 ## What Was Created